karln-create/2020-cs121-battleship/README.md

 	Both players' fleets consist of 5 ships that are hidden from the enemy.
 Each ship may be differentiated by its size (besides the Cruiser and Submarine), or by number of cells its expands on the game board:
-			- Carrier			5 cells			c
+			- Carrier			5 cells			c/C
-			- Battleship		4 cells			b
+			- Battleship		4 cells			b/B
-			- Cruiser			3 cells			r
+			- Cruiser			3 cells			r/R
-			- Submarine			3 cells			s
+			- Submarine			3 cells			s/S
-			- Destroyer			2 cells			d
+			- Destroyer			2 cells			d/D

 	(*)	The program should be built such that the user is Player1 (P1) and the computer is Player2 (P2).